 Day 29: Update your information.
 Make sure your beneficiary information for all your accounts is updated.

 Day 30: Update your will if there has been any change to your assets or life situation since the last time it was updated (or make an appointment with the lawyer to do that as soon as you can).

 Whew!
-That was a long post, but hopefully as you attack one task at a time, you will find it both motivating and satisfying.
-Even if you are unable to complete the task for one specific day, don’t chide yourself or give up.
+Hopefully tackling one task at a time, one day-at-a-time will be motivating and satisfying.
+Even if you aren’t able to complete the task for one specific day, don’t chide yourself or give up.
 Just continue on the next day.
-At the end of the 30 days, you will have a much better handle of your finances!
+At the end of the 30 days, you will have a much better handle on your finances!